 Business Administration.
+Elected in: 2014.

 Appointments on the Elanders Board: Member of the audit committee.

 Other appointments: Member of the board and CEO of Arado AB.

 Previous appointments: Chief Financial Officer of Carl Bennet AB.
 Group Controller at Ernström Holding AB.
 Finance Manager at JMS/Q Systemhydraulik AB.
 Chairman of the Board of Entercircle Konfektion AB.